-These funds invest primarily in U.S. and non-U.S. private corporations in multiple industries and locations and in other private funds (e.g., fund of funds).
-Approximately \$38,387 and \$41,629 at June 30, 2017 and 2016, respectively, of this category includes private funds that have a primary objective of investing outside of the United States.
+These funds invest primarily in equity or debt securities of U.S. and non-U.S. private corporations in multiple industries and locations and in other private funds (e.g., fund of funds).
+Approximately \$29,330 and \$38,387 at June 30, 2018 and 2017, respectively, of this category includes private funds that have a primary objective of investing outside of the United States.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
 It is estimated that the underlying assets of the funds will be liquidated over the remaining life of the respective funds that expire over the next 12 years.